frankdenneman/PTNumaTopology/README.md

 <img src="images/01-Get-Module-Command.png">

+## Confirm PassThrough NUMA Topology with Get-PTNumaTopology

-- Step 6.
+- Step 1.
 Execute Get-PTNumaTopology command and specify the FQDN of the ESXi host.
 For example: `Get-PTNumaTopology -esxhost sc2esx27.vslab.local`.
 As the script needs to execute a command on the ESXi host localy an SSH session is initiated.
 This results in a prompt for a (root) username and password in a separate login screen.

 <img src="images/02-Get-PTNumaTopology-Command.png">

-- Step 7.
+- Step 2.
 Verify the output of the `Get-PTNumaTopology` command

 <img src="images/03-Get-PTNumaTopology-Result.png">